Pokemon Go Increased U.S. Activity Levels by 144 Billion Steps in Just 30 Days

 That’s despite numerous public health initiatives to stimulate exercise levels and an increasing armory of devices that can measure it.
 Most interventions turn out to be ineffective, to reach only those who are already active or cannot be scaled across demographic, cultural, and geographic groups.

-But earlier this year, all that looked set to change with the release of Pokemon Go, an augmented reality game played on a smartphone.
+But earlier in 2016, all that looked set to change with the release of Pokemon Go, an augmented reality game played on a smartphone.
 Pokemon Go spread around the world like wildfire with the U.S. alone having 25 million active players.